KarimIbrahim/Godot-Geolocation-Android/README.md

   signal android_location_updated(location_dictionary: Dictionary)

-  # Pings the plugin the returns its name and version.
+  # Pings the plugin and returns its name and version.
   func _ping() -> String

   # Returns true if location permissions are granted.